 Jeffrey A. Andrews

-Jeff is an intellectual property trial attorney with extensive experience in patent, trade secret, trademark, and copyright disputes.
-Trained as a scientist prior to attending law school, Jeff brings his scientific and technical understanding to cases, as well as an ability to effectively explain complex technical issues to judges and juries.
-He has litigated cases involving a wide array of technologies and industries including power electronics, neural networks, oilfield services, polymer chemistry, software, and medical devices.
-Jeff’s extensive litigation and trial experience ensure that he is always ready to take a dispute through a jury verdict, yet he is equally prepared to find resolutions for his clients without the expense of a trial.
+Jeff is an intellectual property trial lawyer who represents plaintiffs and defendants in commercial lawsuits, with particular emphasis on those with complicated scientific or technical issues.
+A research scientist prior to attending law school, Jeff brings this understanding to cases, along with the ability to effectively explain complex technical issues to judges and juries.
+He has litigated cases in state and federal courts involving a wide array of technologies and industries including power electronics, neural networks, oilfield services, polymer chemistry, software, and medical devices.
+Jeff also provides effective counsel to clients that resolves disputes before involving the courts, through licensing and other business agreements.

-As a registered patent attorney, Jeff is well-versed in post-grant proceedings at the U.S. Patent and Trademark Office and has participated in numerous inter partes reviews.
-His experience includes roles as lead and backup counsel, as well as counseling and advising clients on post-grant proceedings from behind the scenes.
+A registered patent attorney, Jeff is well-versed in post-grant proceedings at the U.S. Patent and Trademark Office and has participated in numerous inter partes reviews.
+His experience includes roles as lead counsel, as well as counseling and advising clients on post-grant proceedings from behind the scenes.

-Maintaining close ties to the Houston and legal community is important to Jeff.
+Maintaining close ties to the Houston and legal communities is important to Jeff.
 Since 2009, he has served on the scholarship committee of the Phi Beta Kappa Alumni Association of Greater Houston, which annually grants college scholarships to one high-achieving high school senior in public and private schools.
-He is active as a Barrister in the Honorable Nancy F. Atlas Intellectual Property American Inn of Court, acting as a pupilage group leader, and currently serves on the editorial board of AIPLA Quarterly Journal.
+He is active as a Barrister in the Honorable Nancy F. Atlas Intellectual Property American Inn of Court and currently serves on the editorial board of AIPLA Quarterly Journal.
 Jeff is also a member of the Anti-Defamation League Southwest Region Board of Directors.

 Jeff and his wife, Dale, have two children.

 - Lubrizol Specialty Products, Inc. v.
-Baker Hughes Incorporated, Baker Petrolite Corporation and Baker Petrolite LLC Lead counsel representing Baker Hughes in patent infringement case against competitor Lubrizol.
-The four patents at issue concern a method of use of drag reducing agents (DRAs) in heavy, asphaltenic crude oil.
-Prevented Lubrizol’s attempt to dismiss Baker Hughes’ antitrust counterclaims.
-Stayed the litigation pending the resolution of four instituted inter partes review proceedings, where all patent claims have been found unpatentable and Lubrizol is appealing.
+Baker Hughes Company.
+Lead counsel defending Baker Hughes in patent infringement case and asserting antitrust claims against competitor Lubrizol related to a method of use of drag reducing agents (DRAs) in heavy, asphaltenic crude oil.

 - Confidential Client.
-Defended an international oil field services company against a competitor in a confidential arbitration of patent infringement claims with nine-figure damages claim.
-The technology at issue involved measurement-while-drilling technology and real-time imaging of a borehole while drilling.
-The dispute settled on terms favorable to the defendant after the two-week arbitration hearing.
+Defended an international oil field services company against a competitor against patent infringement claims concerning measurement-while-drilling and imaging technology.
+Plaintiff was seeking over $100 million in damages, but the dispute settled on favorable terms after the two-week arbitration hearing.

 - General Electric Company v.
-Sealed Unit Parts Co., Inc. Lead counsel representing GE in this copyright infringement case.
-The defendant, SUPCO, was selling replacement master control boards for GE refrigerators.
-An investigation of the SUPCO replacement boards showed that the source code was at least 99.97% identical to copyrighted GE source code.
+Sealed Unit Parts Co.
+Represented GE in this copyright infringement case, where the defendant was selling replacement master control boards for GE refrigerators.
+A detailed investigation of defendant’s replacement boards showed that the source code was at least 99.97% identical to copyrighted GE source code.
 The case settled shortly after GE filed a complaint for copyright infringement, with a total victory for GE.

 - Chambers USA: America’s Leading Business Lawyers in Texas Intellectual Property Litigation, 2018–2020